 The Cost of Missed Calls for Law Firms

 If you think you're the only attorney missing calls, you're not.
 CallRail's industry benchmarks show that law firms have the second-highest missed call rate of any industry, with 28% of calls going unanswered.
-Some studies put the number even higher at 36%.
+The ABA reports that law firm answer rates have dropped to 40%, down from 56% in 2019, with 86% failing to collect email and 45% failing to collect phone on intake.

 Here's what makes it worse: of the firms that missed a call, only 20% returned it.
 That means nearly half of all law firms (48%) are effectively unreachable by phone.